magento/devdocs/guides/v2.0/coding-standards/code-standard-less.md

 #### Meaning

-Use meaningful specific class names that reflect the purpose of the element.
+Use meaningful, specific class names that reflect the purpose of the element.
 Class names should not be presentational or cryptic.

 **Correct**: specific